 Relax, breathe and HAVE FUN!
 Let your personality shine through!

-WHEN YOU ENTER THE AUDITION ROOM
+WHEN YOU ENTER THE ZOOM AUDITION ROOM

 Smile and say hello to the audition panel, you are already auditioning.

-Stand on the X marked on the floor and SLATE (introduce yourself and your piece).
+Please stand for your audition and SLATE (introduce yourself and your piece).

 For example, “Hi!
 My name is Carly Jones, I am 16 years old and I attend ABC Academy.
 Today I am performing, “The Real Love of My Life” from Brigadoon by Lerner and Lowe.